chiguireitor/dockly-ssh/README.md

 	<br>
   <img width="200" src="https://user-images.githubusercontent.com/316371/28937414-67ee5ffa-7893-11e7-95f9-5059cacf9170.png">
 	<br>
- Immersive terminal interface for managing docker containers and services
+ Immersive terminal interface for managing docker containers and services, specially suited to be used as a SSH shell (forked from lyrantaly/dockly)
 </p>